pexels divinetechygirl 1181263 scaled

 Ada Lovelace – One of the First Computer Programmers

 Long before modern computers existed, Ada Lovelace envisioned a future driven by computational machines.
 In the mid-1800s, she worked with mathematician Charles Babbage on his Analytical Engine, a mechanical general-purpose computer.
-Lovelace recognized that the machine could do more than simple calculations—it could follow sequences of instructions, or algorithms, making her one of the world’s first computer programmers
+Lovelace recognized that the machine could do more than simple calculations.
+It could follow sequences of instructions, or algorithms, making her one of the world’s first computer programmers and a foundational figure among women in innovation.

 Marie Curie – Pioneer in Radioactivity